NifulIslam/Vehicle-Image-Classification-VGG16/docs/index.md

 # Image Classifier
-This image classifier can classify 6 tyepes of local vehicles.
+This image classifier can classify 6 types of local vehicles.
 The types are: <br>
 1. Bike
 2. Truck
 3. Bicycle